Who-Are-We-Now/What-is-Life/src/index.md

 Like lava rock, the chimneys are porous, and the pores are ideal little chambers for contained chemical reactions to take place—potentially powered by a handy energy source, since the hydrogen gas creates proton gradients across the thin walls between pores, making them act like batteries.[^5] Given energy, iron sulfide minerals in the rock to act as catalysts, and carbon dioxide bubbling through, self-perpetuating loops of chemical reactions can sputter to life, like a motor turning over.

-{% img 'krebs' %}Perhaps this was life’s original motor: a primitive but quasi-stable metabolism, as yet without genes, enzymes, or even a clearly defined boundary between inside and outside.
+{% img_x 'krebs-reversekrebs' %}Perhaps this was life’s original motor: a primitive but quasi-stable metabolism, as yet without genes, enzymes, or even a clearly defined boundary between inside and outside.
 Such upgrades might have followed before long, though, for that chemical synthesis motor closely resembles the “reverse Krebs cycle,” now widely believed to have powered the earliest cells.

 The ordinary or “forward” Krebs cycle was discovered in 1937 by groundbreaking biochemist Hans Krebs (1900–1981).
 More like a gas-powered generator than a motor, the Krebs cycle is at the heart of how all aerobic organisms on Earth “burn” organic fuels to release energy, a process known as “respiration.”[^6] Inputs to this cycle of chemical reactions include complex organic molecules (which we eat) and oxygen (which we inhale); the “exhaust” contains carbon dioxide and water (which we exhale).
-The energy produced maintains proton gradients across folded-up membranes inside our mitochondria, and the flow of these protons goes on to power every other cellular function.{% endimg %}
+The energy produced maintains proton gradients across folded-up membranes inside our mitochondria, and the flow of these protons goes on to power every other cellular function.

-{% img 'reversekrebs' %}The idea of a “reverse Krebs cycle” was first proposed by a trio of researchers at UC Berkeley in 1966.[^7] It remained controversial for decades, but is now known to power carbon fixation in ancient anaerobic sulfur bacteria—some of which still make their homes in deep-sea hydrothermal vents.[^8] As its name implies, the reverse Krebs cycle consists of roughly the same chemical reactions as the forward cycle, but running in the opposite direction.
-Starting with water and carbon dioxide, proton gradients drive the synthesis of all of the basic building blocks needed for cellular structure and function, including sugars, amino acids for proteins, fatty acids and isoprenes for cell membranes, and nucleotides for building RNA and DNA.[^9]{% endimg %}
+The idea of a “reverse Krebs cycle” was first proposed by a trio of researchers at UC Berkeley in 1966.[^7] It remained controversial for decades, but is now known to power carbon fixation in ancient anaerobic sulfur bacteria—some of which still make their homes in deep-sea hydrothermal vents.[^8] As its name implies, the reverse Krebs cycle consists of roughly the same chemical reactions as the forward cycle, but running in the opposite direction.
+Starting with water and carbon dioxide, proton gradients drive the synthesis of all of the basic building blocks needed for cellular structure and function, including sugars, amino acids for proteins, fatty acids and isoprenes for cell membranes, and nucleotides for building RNA and DNA.[^9]{% endimg_x %}

 {% img 'matryoshka' %}All life came from the sea, and the interior of every cell in every living organism reproduces that salty, watery environment—a tiny “ocean inside.”
 This much is common knowledge.
 But our mitochondria, the “power plants” within our cells where respiration takes place, may in fact be recapitulating the much more specific deep-sea chemistry of a black smoker.
 In an almost literal sense, our bodies are like Russian matryoshka dolls, membranes within membranes, and each nested environment recreates an earlier stage in the evolution of life on Earth.

 The deeper inside ourselves we look, the farther we can see into the past.
 A beautiful, shivery thought.{% endimg %}

+{% chapter 'symbiogenesis' %}

+{% chapter_opener %}
 ## Symbiogenesis

-{% img 'mitochondriavideo' %}**Whether RNA or metabolism came first, even the simplest bacteria surviving today are a product of many subsequent evolutionary steps.** Yet unlike the everyday, incremental mutation and selection Darwin imagined, the most important of these steps may have been large and sudden.
+**Whether RNA or metabolism came first, even the simplest bacteria surviving today are a product of many subsequent evolutionary steps.**

+Yet unlike the everyday, incremental mutation and selection Darwin imagined, the most important of these steps may have been large and sudden.
 These “major evolutionary transitions” involve simpler, less complex replicating entities becoming interdependent to form a larger, more complex, more capable replicator.[^10]
+{% endchapter_opener %}

-As maverick biologist Lynn Margulis (1938–2011\) discovered in the 1960s, eukaryotic cells, like those that make up our bodies, are the result of such an event.
+{% img 'mitochondriavideo' %}As maverick biologist Lynn Margulis (1938–2011\) discovered in the 1960s, eukaryotic cells, like those that make up our bodies, are the result of such an event.
 Roughly two billion years ago, the bacteria that became our mitochondria were engulfed by another single-celled life form[^11] much like today’s archaea—tiny, equally ancient microorganisms that continue to inhabit extreme environments, like hot springs and deep-sea vents.
 This is “symbiogenesis,” the creation or genesis of a new kind of entity out of a novel “symbiosis,” or mutually beneficial relationship, among pre-existing entities.

 At moments like these, the tree of life doesn’t just branch; it also entangles with itself, its branches merging to produce radically new forms.
 Margulis was an early champion of the idea that these events drive evolution’s leaps forward.{% endimg %}